Master109/DRODRPG/DRODRPG/Assets/UnitySerializer/readme.txt

 * Add a PrefabIdentifier to anything that will be created at runtime

-* Add a StoreInformation2 to anything whose values, position or existence you wish to store that is NOT marked with a PrefabIdentifier
+* Add a StoreInformation to anything whose values, position or existence you wish to store that is NOT marked with a PrefabIdentifier

 * If your prefabs are created within another GameObject then that GameObject MUST have one of the scripts attached